-I. Institutional Financial Aid, Scholarships, and Assistance
+I. INSTITUTIONAL FINANCIAL AID, SCHOLARSHIPS, AND ASSISTANCE

-A. Scholarship Information: Continuing students who wish to be considered for increases to their scholarship funding apply on March 1 in Academic Affairs for the following academic year.
+- A. Scholarship Information: Continuing students who wish to be considered for increases to their scholarship funding apply by March 1st to Academic Affairs for the following academic year.
 Applications and instructions are available starting February 1st.
-More information online.

-B. Assistantship Information: Applications for NSSR Research Assistantships and Teaching Assistantships are due on March 1st in Academic Affairs.
-Applications for teaching assistantships in the University Lecture courses and teaching fellowships in other New School divisions are administered through the Office of the Provost (see Graduate Students tab) and students will receive announcements of applications and deadlines well in advance of the deadline.

-C. Student Travel Fund Information: The New School for Social Research will provide support for student research and conference travel.
-Submission of proposals will be due twice in the academic year, on November 1st for travel and conferences occurring between December 15th and June 15th and April 1st for travel and conferences occurring between June 15th and June 15th and December 15th

-D. Fee Board: Fee Board uses a portion of the divisional fee charged to all NSSR students to offer partial reimbursements for costs incurred while representing the university at academic conferences.
+More information online. - B. Assistantship Information: Applications for NSSR Research Assistantships and Teaching Assistantships are due on March 1st in Academic Affairs.
+Applications for teaching assistantships in the University Lecture courses and teaching fellowships in other New School divisions are administered through the Provost's Office.
+Students will receive announcements of applications and deadlines well in advance of the deadline. - C. Student Travel Fund Information: The New School for Social Research will provide support for student research and conference travel.
+Submission of proposals will be due twice in the academic year, on November 1st for travel and conferences occurring between December 15th and June 15th and April 1st for travel and conferences occurring between June 15th and December 15th.
+Please see the Academic Affairs website for more information. - D. Fee Board: The Fee Board uses a portion of the divisional fee charged to all NSSR students to offer partial reimbursements for costs incurred while representing the university at academic conferences.
 The Fee Board is made up of student representatives from each department and is coordinated by the Graduate Faculty Student Senate.
 They meet at the end of each semester.

 II.
-Academic Resources
+ACADEMIC RESOURCES

-A. Dossier Service: Academic Affairs administers a Dossier Service, which keeps on file letters of recommendations for Ph.D. students.

-B. NSSR Career Services Information: NSSR Career Service provides career guidance for students pursuing academic and professional careers.
+- A. Dossier Service: Academic Affairs administers a Dossier Service, which keeps on file letters of recommendations for Ph.D. students. - B. NSSR Career Services Information: NSSR Career Service provides career guidance for students pursuing academic and professional careers.
 The office also provides external funding and scholarships information.
 Check the Career Services Blog, Career Hub.